nod-ai/SHARK-ModelDev/README.md

   native PyTorch constructs and tracing.
 It is intended to complement for simple cases where direct emission to the underlying, cross platform, vector programming model is desirable.
+* *Turbine-LLM*: a repository of layers, model recipes, and conversion tools from popular Large Language Model (LLM) quantization tooling.

 Under the covers, Turbine is based heavily on [IREE](https://github.com/openxla/iree) and [torch-mlir](https://github.com/llvm/torch-mlir) and we use it to drive evolution